 - 1. Open the Add or Edit Channel Profile dialog box for the profile whose receiver gating you want to configure. - 2.
 Select whether the receiver gate will open based on RSSI, SINAD, or both. - 3.
+If you selected both RSSI and SINAD, you need to specify whether both conditions need to be met, or only one.
+In the receiver gating logic box, select AND or OR.
+AND means that both RSSI and SINAD must reach their level before the receiver gate opens.
+OR means that the receiver gate opens if either the RSSI or the SINAD level is reached. - 4.
 In the RSSI and/or SINAD areas, enter a gating level.
 When the level you set is reached, the receiver gate opens.
-(If you enabled both gating types, both RSSI and SINAD levels must reach their level.) - 4.
+(If you enabled both gating types and selected AND, both RSSI and SINAD levels must reach their level.) - 5.
 Set the hysteresis.
 This defines the amount that the RSSI or SINAD must fall below the gating level before the receiver gate closes.
-For example, if the RSSI gating level is -110 dBm and the hysteresis is 6 dB, the RSSI must fall to -116 dBm before the gate closes. - 5.
-Specify whether the receiver will output line audio only when the receiver gate is open, or under all circumstances.